The pH scale measures how acidic or alkaline — basic — something is.

 - stomach pain

-Diabetic ketoacidosis is a sign that your diabetes isn’t being controlled or treated properly.
+Diabetic ketoacidosis is a sign that your diabetes isn’t being managed or treated properly.
 For some people, it may be the first sign that you have diabetes.

 Treating your diabetes will balance your blood pH.
-You may need daily medications, insulin injections, and a strict diet and exercise plan to stay healthy.
+You may need:

 Low blood pH because of kidney disease or kidney failure is called metabolic acidosis.
 This happens when the kidneys don’t work properly to remove acids from your body.
 This raises blood acids and lowers blood pH.